Conclusion of the American Civil War: Camp Napoleon Council (May 26, 1865)

 The Native American tribes of the Indian Territory realized that the Confederacy could no longer fulfill its commitments to them.
 Therefore, the Camp Napoleon Council was called to draft an agreement to present a united front as they negotiated a return of their loyalty to the United States.
 Native American tribes further west, many of them also at war with the U.S. Army, were also invited to take part, and several of them did.

 At the end of the meeting, on May 26, 1865, the council appointed commissioners (no more than five for each tribe) to attend a conference with the U.S. government in Washington, D.C., at which the results of the Camp Napoleon Council would be presented and discussed.
-However, the U.S. government refused to treat with such a large group representing so many tribes.
+However, the U.S. government refused to meet with such a large group representing so many tribes.
 Furthermore, the government regarded the Camp Napoleon meeting as unofficial and unauthorized.
 President Johnson later called for a meeting at Fort Smith (called the Fort Smith Council), which was held in September, 1865.